Sheila Canning: Reception

+At the 2016 and 2017 Digital Spy Reader Awards, Sheila received nominations for the Funniest Character accolade.
+Colin Vickery of the Herald Sun was pleased to see Mann in a new role, writing "Colette Mann makes a welcome return to TV drama playing grandmother Sheila Canning.
+Sheila springs a surprise visit on Kyle (Chris Milligan), but ruffles feathers when she takes an instant dislike to Jade (Gemma Pranita)."
 An Inside Soap columnist stated "It's been a while since Ramsay Street was home to a good old stickybeak, but that changes when Sheila Canning arrives".

 Geoff Shearer from The Courier-Mail commented "Former Prisoner Colette Mann is continuing to delight since joining the series as Kyle's grandmother Sheila late last month."
 Claire Crick from All About Soap quipped "Sheila doesn't exactly strike us as someone who beats around the bush".
 A reporter for the Belfast Telegraph called Sheila a "busybody".
 Dianne Butler, writing for news.com.au, praised the character and actress, saying "That Sheila's a canny old biddy.
 She's outfoxing Tash, who's pretty wily herself.
 I'm loving Colette Mann."
 In June 2013, Butler quipped "Sheila did time on Prisoner so I say what Sheila wants she should get."
 Melissa Field from TV Week enjoyed Sheila ripping into Alan when she learned his secret, but quipped "unlucky-in-love Sheila can't get a break."
 During his end-of-year review, Daniel Kilkelly of Digital Spy praised Mann as being one of the better additions to the cast and observed that Sheila "has lightened up the Street with wit, warmth and some memorable one-liners."
+While reviewing a January 2015 episode, Cameron Adams of the Herald Sun quipped "And how good is it when Sheila announces herself as a 'beloved local colourful identity'.
+It's funny because it's true."
+Adams later praised the actress, saying "How good is Colette Mann as Sheila?
+Very, very good."